buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 In the next chapter – [Chapter 3: Information Architecture](https://github.com/buildingbeautifuluis/bbuis/blob/master/03-Chapter-3-Information-Architecture.md) – I’ll introduce the idea of using these elements as the basis for constructing components and pages, so that you can further develop your understanding of user interface design. 🎉

+### So, what did we learn?

+After reading Chapter 2, you should understand that:

+1. **We can use simple things to build complicated things.** (Just like LEGO.)

+2. **We’ve established a naming convention,** so we’re all speaking the same language:

+	Objects → Components → Patterns → Pages → Flows

+3. **We’re able to build what is essentially a design system by designing our components, patterns and pages from the object up.**

+Lastly, I’ve introduced you to **some typical components you’ll encounter when you begin to design user interaces**: buttons, toggles, progress indicators, tags and tool tips.

 Further Reading
 ---------------